-A famous psychiatrist (Ty Adams) takes on the job of trying to cure patients at the Sedah State Hospital, run by it's folksy doctor (Sam Delazo).
+A famous psychiatrist (Ty Adams) takes on the job of trying to cure patients at the Sedah State Hospital, run by its folksy doctor (Sam Delazo).
 All this takes a strange turn when a ...

-A famous psychiatrist (Ty Adams) takes on the job of trying to cure patients at the Sedah State Hospital, run by it's folksy doctor (Sam Delazo).
+A famous psychiatrist (Ty Adams) takes on the job of trying to cure patients at the Sedah State Hospital, run by its folksy doctor (Sam Delazo).
 All this takes a strange turn when a mysterious patient (Satan, he calls himself) enters the Hospital seeking help.
 Or is it just help that he wants?
 Written by

 3 of 4 people found this review helpful.

 Was this review helpful to you?